roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-14 ****** byJust_Plain_Bob© Getting him out of the room in time for him to take care of himself also meant hat she had time to get to the girls bathroom and relieve her own tensions.
+Getting him out of the room in time for him to take care of himself also meant hat she had time to get to the girls bathroom and relieve her own tensions.
 As her fingers worked furiously at her pussy she tried to imagine Barry with his cock in his hand.
 She had to bite her lip to keep from screaming when she had her orgasm.

  As she walked toward the car she saw her male companions watching her approach and she knew that they were wondering what the ride home was going to be like.
 Would it be as frosty as the ride in or would things heat up a little in the back seat?
 She saw the smiles appear when she said: